-Policy Level: ODBST Statutory and Mandatory Policy All schools must adopt these policies with local amendment strongly discouraged.
+Policy Level: 2 ODBST Statutory and Mandatory Policy All schools must adopt these policies with local amendment strongly discouraged.
 These policies are centrally amended and binding on LGBs from the date of Board approval.
 They must be displayed on the School's website.
 Approval for all proposed local amendments apart from where highlighted must be sought from the ODBST Governance Lead prior to Local Governing Body resolution.

-Other related ODBST policies and procedures: Committee Level 5 Guidance: The education of children out of their chronological year group.
-Admissions Committee responsible: Approved by: Admissions Committee
+Other related Level 5 Guidance: The education of children out of their

+ODBST policies and chronological year group.

+procedures:

+Committee

+responsible:

+Approved by:

-Date Approved: September 2021
+Date Approved:

 Date for Next

 Review: